We use cookies to improve your experience on our site. To find out more, read our privacy policy and cookie policy

 % increase

-in decision-making speed17
+in decision-making speed

 20